mitchellporter/BGRecursiveTableViewDataSource/README.md

 It also includes native support for **`NSFetchedResultsController`** via an optional subclass.

-## Introducing “Subsections”
+## Introducing Toggleable, Recursive “Subsections”

 The simplest application of `BGRecursiveTableViewDataSource` is without any recursion or "subsections".
 However, if you want toggleable or dynamic subsections that appear or disappear with the touch of a switch (for example), you may find the subsection functionality to be useful.

-Subsections allow you to “pin” a `BGRecursiveTableViewDataSourceSectionGroup` (`UITableViewDataSource` subclass) to an `NSIndexPath` within another `BGRecursiveTableViewDataSourceSectionGroup`, recursively.
+Subsections allow you to **“pin” a `BGRecursiveTableViewDataSourceSectionGroup`** (`UITableViewDataSource` subclass) to an `NSIndexPath` within another `BGRecursiveTableViewDataSourceSectionGroup`, recursively.
 You may have it appear/disappear with a method call at any level in your top-level `BGRecursiveTableViewDataSource`, and its initial state of being expanded or hidden is configurable.

 ------------------------------------------------------------------